Tanks vs. AK-47s, and other Aspects of the Gun Debate

 For the record, I do not own an AR-15, and can think of no earthly reason why I personally would want one.
 It is a lousy choice for home defense; because of the weapon’s penetrating power, one is as likely to shoot an innocent bystander as a home invader.
 But I can understand why people who do own AR-15s and use them responsibly would feel aggrieved at being deprived of their right to do so.

-I understand the reader’s point about the public health burden of alcohol.
+I understand the reader’s point on the public health burden of alcohol.
 It’s also worth noting that the gun-versus-bottle figures he offers here are not really comparable.

 The 13,000-total for gun deaths covers cases where a person with a gun kills someone else.
-It does not include suicides or unintentional self-inflicted deaths.
+It does not include suicides or unintentional/accidental self-inflicted deaths.
 It could best be compared with the figure for alcohol-related traffic deaths (about 12,000 a year, presumably often including the drunk driver himself or herself), or alcohol-related homicides (nearly 8,000 a year, presumably often involving a gun).

 The total of gun-related deaths of all sorts is more than 33,000 people per year in the United States, according to the CDC.
-The comparable all-causes total for drinking, of 88,000, includes more than 7,500 people who die in falls, and large numbers from cirrhosis or other chronic diseases.
+The comparable all-causes total for drinking, some 88,000, includes more than 7,500 people who die in falls, and large numbers from cirrhosis or other chronic diseases.
 It’s a public health problem, but of a different sort than gunshot deaths.
+It’s possible to care about both.

 Symbolism.
-This next dissent is about some of the “cultural signaling” involving guns that previous readers have mentioned.
-For the record, I know this reader to be “real,” with a verifiable name and home town:
+This next dissent is about the “cultural signaling” of guns that previous readers have mentioned.
+For the record, I know this reader to be “real,” with a verifiable name and home town.
+The reference to FLAG in the first sentence is apparently to the Confederate battle flag:

 Just in the past 10 years the southern state offices have gave up the FLAG that stood a symbol of past history.
 That was all to stop offending some people , all were quite until someone said that statue of the southern war torn soldiers became offensive to a group of some.